lonycell/grafana.v7/docs/sources/tutorials/api_org_token_howto.md

   }' http://localhost:3000/api/dashboards/db
   ```

-  > **Note.** If you export a dashboard for sharing externally using the Share > Export menu in the Grafana UI, you cannot import that dashboard.
+  > **Note.** If you export a dashboard for sharing externally using the Share > Export menu in the ThingSPIN UI, you cannot import that dashboard.
 Instead, click **View JSON** and save it to a file or fetch the JSON output through the API.